Reformation: Spread

+Printing

 Roper argues that "the most important reason why Luther did not meet with Hus's fate was technology: the new medium of print".
 Luther was publishing his views in short but pungent treatises that gained unexpected popularity: he was responsible for about one-fifth of all works printed in Germany in the first third of the 16th century.
 (Note: Between 1517 and 1520, Luther completed 30 treatises, and more than 300,000 of their copies were sold.)
 German printing presses were scattered in many urban centers which prevented their control by central authorities.
 Statistical analysis indicates a significant correlation between the presence of a printing press in a German city and the adoption of Reformation.
 (Note: According to an econometric analysis by the economist Jared Rubin, "the mere presence of a printing press prior to 1500 increased the probability that a city would become Protestant in 1530 by 52.1 percentage points, Protestant in 1560 by 43.6 percentage points, and Protestant in 1600 by 28.7 percentage points."
 Cities with a competitive printing market were even more likely to accept new theologies.)

+Luther and many of his followers worked with the artist Lucas Cranach the Elder (d.
+1553) who had a keen sense of visualising their message.
+He produced Luther's idealised portrait setting a template for further popular images printed on the covers of books.
+Cranach's woodcuts together with itinerant preachers' explanations helped the mainly illiterate people to understand Luther's teaching.
+The illustrated pamphlets were carried from place to place typically by peddlers and merchants.
+Laypeople started to discuss various aspects of religion in both private and public all over Germany.

+Preachers

-Reformation spread through the activities of enthusiastic preachers such as Johannes Oecolampadius (d.
+Reformation also spread through the activities of enthusiastic preachers such as Johannes Oecolampadius (d.
 1531) and Konrad Kürsner (d.
 1556) in Basel, Sebastian Hofmeister (d.
 1533) in Schaffhausen, and Matthäus Zell (d.
 1548) and Martin Bucer (d.
 1551) in Strasbourg.
 They were called "Evangelicals" due to their insistence on teaching in accordance with the Gospels (or Evangelion).
-Luther and many of his followers worked with the artist Lucas Cranach the Elder (d.
-1553) who had a keen sense of visualising their message.
-He produced Luther's idealised portrait setting a template for further popular images printed on the covers of books.
-Cranach's woodcuts together with itinerant preachers' explanations helped the mainly illiterate people to understand Luther's teaching.
-The illustrated pamphlets were carried from place to place typically by peddlers and merchants.
-Laypeople started to discuss various aspects of religion in both private and public all over Germany.

-The self-governing free imperial cities were the first centers of the Reformation.
 The Evangelical preachers emphasized that many well-established church practices had no precedent in the Bible, which they considered necessary.
 They offered the Eucharist to the laity in both kinds, and denied the clerics' monopolies, which resonated with popular anti-clericalism.

+Cities

-It was not unusual that their supporters attacked clerics and church buildings.
-Violent iconoclasm was common.
-(Note: "Sixteenth-century Protestants and Catholics knew that iconoclasm was not simply a byproduct of the Reformation, or a violent spasm, but its very essence.")In some cities such as Strasbourg and Ulm, the urban magistrates supported the Reformation; in the cities of the Hanseatic League the affluent middle classes enforced changes in church life.
+The self-governing free imperial cities were the first centers of the Reformation.
+In some cities such as Strasbourg and Ulm, the urban magistrates supported the Reformation; in the cities of the Hanseatic League the affluent middle classes enforced changes in church life.
 Cities located closer to the most important ideological centers of the Reformation—Wittenberg and Basel—adopted its ideas more likely than other towns.
 This indicates the significance either of student networks, or of neighbours who had rejected Catholicism.